scriptnull/vishnubharathi.codes/source/_posts/kvm.md

 tags: ["linux"]
 ---

-Yesterday, I somehow arrived at [Firecracker](https://firecracker-microvm.github.io/) and ended up reading it's design documents.
+Yesterday, I somehow arrived at [Firecracker](https://firecracker-microvm.github.io/) and ended up reading its design documents.
 Firecracker is a project by AWS which helps in creation + management of MicroVMS.
 This is of great interest to me, as I always wondered how AWS Lambda works and I have been interested in secure execution of code on servers for [a long long time](https://github.com/scriptnull/compilex/commit/1d3a3fef1f3dd209aa64a9f38b55034fd318734d#diff-04c6e90faac2675aa89e2176d2eec7d8).

 Firecracker's docs describe that it uses KVM (Kernel-based Virtual Machine) behind the scenes to operate. hmm, KVM huh?
 I have heard of it before as an alternative to QEMU, Virtual Box etc. Well, is it really the alternative? hmm not sure.
 Well then what exactly is it?